shahria73/papers/README.md

-# hdr-uk-papers
+# HDR-UK Papers
-Extract of publications that mention HDR-UK
+Extract of publications that mention HDR-UK in acknowledgements or as funder